Comparative analysis of word embeddings in assessing semantic similarity of complex sentences: Introduction

-\IEEEPARstart{O}{ne} of the core components of Natural Language Processing (NLP) is assessing the semantic similarity between text data.
+\PARstart{O}{ne} of the core components of Natural Language Processing (NLP) is assessing the semantic similarity between text data.
 The versatility of natural languages has made it a challenging task for researchers to capture the semantics of text data using numerical representations.
-Measuring the semantic of text data is essential in various NLP tasks like text summarization\cite{mohamed2019srl}, topic modelling\cite{liu2015topical}, text simplification\cite{sulem2018semantic}, machine translation\cite{wieting2019beyond}, question answering tasks\cite{bordes2014question}, information retrieval\cite{kim2017bridging} and so on.
-Extensive research has been carried out in the past decade in the field of semantic similarity to construct vector representations that preserve the syntactic and semantic properties of words.
-Word embeddings like \textit{word2vec}\cite{mikolov2013efficient} and \textit{GloVe}\cite{pennington2014glove} exploit the principle of the distributional hypothesis\cite{gorman2006scaling} “similar words occur together frequently”.
-These methods use the advancements in machine learning techniques to capture the semantics of the words using large text corpora.
+Measuring the semantics of text data is essential in various NLP tasks like text summarization\cite{mohamed2019srl}, topic modelling\cite{liu2015topical}, text simplification\cite{sulem2018semantic}, machine translation\cite{wieting2019beyond}, question answering tasks\cite{bordes2014question}, information retrieval\cite{kim2017bridging} and so on.
+Extensive research has been carried out in the past decade in the field of semantic similarity to construct vector representations that preserve the syntactic and semantic properties of words\cite{chandrasekaran2021evolution}.
+Word embeddings like \textit{word2vec}\cite{mikolov2013efficient} and \textit{GloVe}\cite{pennington2014glove} exploit the principle of the distributional hypothesis \cite{gorman2006scaling} i.e., “similar words occur in similar context”.
+These methods use the advancements in deep learning techniques to capture the semantics of the words using large text corpora.
 Recent language models like BERT\cite{devlin2019bert}, RoBERTa\cite{liu2019roberta}, and ALBERT\cite{lan2019albert} use transformers to build vector representations of text data from underlying corpora by traversing through the corpora in both directions.
 Over the years various benchmark datasets have been used for comparing the performance of models in measuring semantic similarity between text data.
-Two of the most popular datasets are the STS benchmark dataset\cite{shao2017hcti} and the SICK dataset\cite{marelli2014sick} on which BERT models have achieved near-perfect results.
-Analyzing the readability of the sentences in these datasets, we find that the sentences in these datasets have a low readability index which is a measure of complexity of sentences.
+Two of the most popular datasets are the STS benchmark dataset\cite{shao2017hcti} and the SICK dataset\cite{marelli2014sick} on which the BERT models have achieved near-perfect results \cite{devlin2019bert}.
+Analyzing the readability of the sentences in these datasets, we find that the sentences in these datasets have a low readability index which is a measure of complexity of sentences \cite{al2020exploring}.
 However, various real world applications of semantic similarity involves more complex sentences to be analysed\cite{8685082}.
-We hypothesize that the performance of the existing word embedding models will decrease with the increase in the complexity of sentences.
-In this paper, we investigate the sensitivity of the existing word embeddings to the complexity of sentences, by providing a new benchmark dataset, the Domain-specific complex sentence (DSCS) dataset with sentences of a higher degree of complexity than the existing datasets.
-The DSCS dataset comprises of 50 pairs of sentences from the computer science domain, with corresponding similarity scores provided by 15 human annotators.
-We determine the correlation of the similarity values obtained using existing word-embeddings with the human-annotated similarity values and the results clearly prove our hypothesis indicating a decrease in the performance of the models that achieved the state of the art results in the existing datasets.
-The remaining of the paper is organised as follows.
-Section 2 of this paper provides a brief description of the existing research works carried out in the field of semantic similarity.
-Section 3 describes in detail two of the existing benchmark datasets and five different word-embeddings chosen for the comparative analysis.
-Section 3 discusses in detail the methodology adopted to construct the new benchmark dataset and provides a detailed description of the readability analysis that compares the complexity of sentences in the existing datasets to the sentences in the proposed dataset.
-Section 5 provides a comparative study of the performance of various word embeddings and provides an insight into the inferences made that would guide the future scope of this research.
+In this paper, a new dataset with sentences of a higher degree of complexity than the existing datasets is proposed.
+The dataset comprises 50 pairs of complex sentences, with corresponding similarity scores provided by 15 human annotators.
+A comparative analysis of various existing text embeddings is performed on two existing benchmark dataset and the proposed complex sentence dataset.
+The results indicate that the performance of the embedding models decrease significantly with the increase in complexity of the sentences.
+To the best of our knowledge this research work is the first attempt to analyse the impact of complexity of sentences on the performance of text embedding models.